freelawproject/hr/handbook/handbook.md

 We encourage employees to **use** their vacation time.

 #### Taking Leave
-Employees must inform your supervisor in writing as far in advance as is reasonable for staff and project planning purposes.
+You must inform your supervisor in writing as far in advance as is reasonable for staff and project planning purposes.
+Your supervisor must grant permission no less than 5 business days in advance.
 All extended periods of leave must be discussed with the Executive Director.

-To schedule time off, permission must be granted by your supervisor no less than 5 business days in advance, the dates your travel must be put onto your work calendar and the team should be notified.
+Please add the dates your travel to your work calendar and notify the team when you take leave.

 Employees accrue hours of paid leave for every year they work: